-Our wholly owned subsidiary, Pharmaloz Manufacturing, Inc. ("PMI"), produces our Cold-EEZE® lozenges and other lozenge products in addition to performing operational tasks such as warehousing and shipping.
+Our wholly owned subsidiary, Pharmaloz Manufacturing, Inc. ("PMI"), produces our Cold-EEZE® Cold Remedy lozenges and other lozenge products in addition to performing operational tasks such as warehousing, customer order processing and shipping.
 Our PMI facility is located in Lebanon, Pennsylvania.
-Additionally, our PMI facility maintains a United States Food and Drug Administration ("FDA") registered facility that engages in contract manufacturing and distribution activities.
-PMI also produces and sells therapeutic lozenges to unaffiliated third party wholesale and distribution outlets.
+Additionally, our PMI facility is a United States Food and Drug Administration ("FDA") registered facility that engages in contract manufacturing and distribution activities.
+PMI also produces and sells therapeutic lozenges to unaffiliated third party retail, wholesale and distribution outlets.